projectacrn/acrn-hypervisor/doc/tutorials/realtime_performance_tuning.rst

          next += interval
    }

 Time point ``now`` is the actual point at which the cyclictest is wakeuped and scheduled.
-Time point ``next`` is the expected point at which we want the cyclictest to be woken up and scheduled.
+Time point ``next`` is the expected point at which we want the cyclictest to be awakened and scheduled.
 Here we can get the latency by ``now - next``.
 We don't want to see VM exits during ``next`` through ``now``.
-So define the start point of critical section as ``next`` and end point ``now``.
+So, define the start point of critical section as ``next`` and end point ``now``.

 Log and trace data collection
 =============================

 #.
 Add timestamps (in TSC) at ``next`` and ``now``.
 #.
-Capture the log with the above timestamps in RTVM.
+Capture the log with the above timestamps in the RTVM.
 #.
-Capture the acrntrace log in Service VM at the same time.
+Capture the acrntrace log in the service VM at the same time.

 Offline analysis
 ================

 #.
 Convert the raw trace data to human readable format.
 #.
-Merge the logs in RTVM and ACRN hypervisor trace based on timestamps (in TSC).
+Merge the logs in the RTVM and the ACRN hypervisor trace based on timestamps (in TSC).
 #.
-Check if there is any VM exit within the critical sections, the pattern is as follows:
+Check to see if any VM exit exists within the critical sections.
+The pattern is as follows:

    .. figure:: images/vm_exits_log.png
       :align: center